Alaskan Klee Kai

 Since thyroid issues can be a concern with the Alaskan Klee Kai, Purina Beyond Organic High Protein Dry Dog Food & Wet Dog Food cuts out a lot of the additives that can disrupt the delicate endocrine system.

 The top ingredient is free-range chicken, so you know your Alaskan Klee Kai is getting the necessary nutrients like protein, vitamins, and minerals.
-The balanced nutrition and absence of added growth hormones or antibiotics, artificial dyes, preservatives, or flavors, or synthetic pesticides/fertilizers lets you rest a little easier about your Alaskan Klee Kai’s immune and endocrine systems, heart, and liver.
+The balanced nutrition and absence of added growth hormones or antibiotics, artificial dyes, preservatives, flavors, or synthetic pesticides/fertilizers let you rest a little easier about your Alaskan Klee Kai’s immune and endocrine systems, heart, and liver.

 Try out Purina Beyond Organic High Protein dog food, available on Chewy and Amazon.